Spotlights on our ICAEW members and students

 ICAEW is proud to have partnered on 'The Broadcasts', which aim is to help young Black graduate talent succeed.
 Listen to, ‘If they can, I can too’, where three inspiring Black Chartered Accountants share their stories and tips.

-The Black History Month theme for 2022 is Time for Change: Actions not Words
+The Black History Month theme for 2023 is "In Celebration of our Sisters".

 The Pan-African UNIA flag